Harrison Graham: Exposure

 During the summer of 1987, Graham's neighbors complained to the landlord about a foul odor coming from Harrison's apartment.
 After several remarks, which he ignored, on August 9 the landlord demanded that Graham vacate the premises.
 Harrison refused to let anyone in, boarding up the front door with boards, before collecting his personal items and fleeing via the fire escape.
 After the landlord was unable to enter the apartment, he called the police.
 The police officers broke down the door, only to find the naked corpse of a black woman and the partially dressed corpse of another, traces of blood, drugs, as well as a layer of garbage 40 centimeters high, a pile of dirty mattresses and a skeleton.
 In the closet, more skeletonized remains, wrapped up in a blanket, were found.
 While inspecting the roof, the investigators found a green duffel bag, which contained the bones of the hands, feet and legs of another murder victim, while an excavation of the basement revealed a skull, ribcage and pelvic bone belonging to a 7th victim.
 Since all but two of the bodies were in a state of severe decomposition, the police found it difficult to determine their cause of death.
 The cause for the other two was determined to be strangulation.
 Graham was put on a wanted list, and during the following week he was reportedly seen on public transport, fast food restaurants, homeless shelters and a car wash, but avoided arrest each time.
 On August 17, Harrison tracked down his mother, who, after much persuasion, convinced him to surrender, after which she called the police.
-Graham was arrested on the same day, at a distance of 10 blocks from the apartment.
+Graham was arrested on the same day by Philadelphia Police Officer Ed Spangler and Police Officer Larry Brzycki, at a distance of 10 blocks from the apartment.
 He was taken to the police station, where he readily confessed to all of the killings.

 In his subsequent confession, he explained that he had strangled the seven women after sharing drugs with them during sex.
 According to his testimony, he committed the first murder at the end of 1986, and killed one of the victims solely because she had discovered one of the bodies.
-A forensic exam partially confirmed his testimony, concluding that the two recent victims had been strangled 10 days prior to discovery, while the other five had been dead from between six and twelve months ago.
+A forensic exam partially confirmed his testimony, concluding that the two recent victims had been strangled 10 days prior to discovery, while the other five had been dead for six to twelve months.
 The victims were subsequently identified as 27-year-old Cynthia Brooks, 25-year-old Valerie Jamison, 36-year-old Mary Jeter Mathis, 22-year-old Barbara Mahoney, 29-year-old Robin DeShazor, 33-year-old Sandra Garvin and 24-year-old Patricia Franklin.
 During the investigation, it was established that DeShazor had been Graham's longtime girlfriend.
 Harrison's mother told the police that back in 1981, after an argument with her son, she visited his apartment, where Robin was living, and had seen them use drugs together.
 An acquaintance of Graham also claimed that in 1984, he had seen him beat Robin.